Skip to main content

 💡 Key Recommendations Before Flying

-If your flight departs very early or you do not live in Buenos Aires, spending the night at a nearby hotel can eliminate much of the stress.
-Below, you can explore accommodation options.
+If your flight leaves very early or you don't live in Buenos Aires, a nearby hotel takes away a lot of the stress.

-If you need reduced mobility assistance or are traveling as a passenger in a special situation (elderly, pregnant, unaccompanied minors), contact your airline at least 48 hours in advance.
-To travel with pets, it is essential to manage the permits with SENASA.
+If you are traveling as a passenger with special needs (elderly, pregnant women, unaccompanied minors), notify your airline at least 48 hours in advance.
+With pets, arrange permits with SENASA before coming.

-If you are an Argentine resident and are traveling with valuable electronic equipment or new models (cell phones, laptops, etc.), it is highly recommended to declare them at Customs before leaving the country.
-This simple step will prevent you from having to pay import taxes upon your return.
+If you are traveling with cell phones, laptops, or other valuable equipment, declare them at Customs before leaving the country.
+This saves you from paying import taxes upon your return.

 Transfers